 One of the most famous and celebrated architects of the 20th Century is Richard Neutra, known for his design contributions in mid-century modern Californian architecture.

-The Austrian-native architect had been designing beautiful modernist dwellings and buildings for over than 20 years.
+The Austrian-native architect designed beautiful modernist houses and buildings for over 20 years.
 According to Time magazine’s August 15th 1949 issue, Neutra’s designs had “broad, glassy brows” and “spaciousness and compactness combined.”

-Richard Neutra was a prophet of clean, crisp modernism, and his houses, most of which were built in California, have inspired countless architects and emboldened preservationists in an area of the country notoriously quick to raze landmarks.
+Richard Neutra was a prophet of clean, crisp modernism, and his houses, many of which were built in California, have inspired countless architects and emboldened preservationists in an area of the country notoriously quick to raze landmarks.

 The landscape typical for California was brought to life in Europe thanks to Neutra’ Pescher house.
 The interpretation of the living atmosphere in a contemporary manner still raises debate nowadays over the modern domestic architecture of the Sixties.